bigbroproject/BigBro/README.md

 ### From Source Code

 #### Requirements
-- Linux Debian or RHEL distribution
+- Debian or RHEL Linux distribution family
 - NodeJS >= v12.10.1 (it is used to compile the user interface)
 - Go Version >= v1.15 (developed with this version)
 - $GOPATH variable set and included in $PATH ( export PATH=$PATH:$GO:$GOPATH/bin )